The Security Implications of 6G Networking: Speed vs. Vulnerability (Cybersecurity 2026)

 Q15: What are the ROI benefits of 6G-ready infrastructure?

 The ROI is "Operational Resiliency."
-6G-ready enterprises can maintain The ROI of Cyber Resilience: Selling Security as a Business Enabler even during a massive systemic failure of the legacy 5G or cloud core, as the 6G mesh is inherently self-healing and decentralized.
+6G-ready enterprises can maintain roi of cyber resilience for business even during a massive systemic failure of the legacy 5G or cloud core, as the 6G mesh is inherently self-healing and decentralized.

 Comments